Frequently Asked Questions

 Can children attend camp without their parents?

 Yes, but there are some restrictions.
-Every child or teen must have at least one associated “supervising” responsible adult.
-This could be a parent, adult relative, church leader, etc. Even though “tweens” and teens stay with their own counselors as a group, there still must be an adult at camp who can make decisions on their behalf.
+Every child or teen must have at least one associated “sponsoring” responsible adult.
+This could be a parent, adult relative, church leader, etc. Even though middle and high school campers stay as a group with their own counselors, an adult must be registered at camp who can make decisions on their behalf and who is available in case of emergency.

 Can a church send a youth group?

-I see that there is a variety of housing.
-Can I attend camp without paying for housing?
+Can I attend MUUSA without paying for housing?

-If I stay in a Ripon campus dorm/apartment will I have my own bathroom and shower?
+If I stay in a Ripon campus dormitory will I have my own bathroom and shower?

 Like most college dormitories, people living on each floor will have to share bathroom facilities.
 We are confident that campers will be considerate of shared living resources just as they are with food, etc. elsewhere at camp.